 |Educational Material Available||●|

 TRITEC™ dressings can be used throughout the healing process.
 Prepare the wound bed according to clinical protocol such as debridement and/or cleaning and rinsing with sterile saline or water.
 Remove the dressing from the package and apply to the wound with the printed side of the dressing away from the wound.
 Optimal performance of TRITEC™ dressings requires direct contact with the wound.
 If required, TRITEC™ dressings can be cut to various shapes and sizes.
 TRITEC™ dressings can be secured with an appropriate dressing such as roll gauze, adhesive border gauze, composite island dressing, transparent film or tape.
 TRITEC™ dressings can be used under compression.

 TRITEC™ dressings should be changed when clinically indicated or as prescribed by a health care professional.
 Carefully remove the fixative and the dressing from the wound.
 Normally the dressing does not adhere to the wound.
 If adherence is observed, the dressing can be moistened with sterile saline or water to ease removal.

-Any secondary dressing: gauze, absorbent cotton pads, foam or compression wraps if needed.
+Apply any secondary dressing (such as gauze, absorbent cotton pads, foam or compression wraps) if needed.

 Milliken Healthcare Products is the manufacturer of an innovative portfolio of wound and burn care dressings which provide unique value through Active Fluid Management® (AFM®) technology.